 Michelle Pfeiffer stated in interviews that she was initially put off by all the technical aspects of the film, but eventually learned to embrace them.
 In the end the actress found the experience both educational and enjoyable.

-According to the original script "What Lies Beneath" by Clarke Gregg, the scene with the Ouija board was started by Jody, who later ran out screaming after the séance had gotten a little out of hand.
-The scene was changed for the movie in order to show how much Claire gets into the encounter with the ghost, and to emphasize how much Claire thinks she is losing her mind as Jody isn't as scared as she later is.
+According to the original script by Clarke Gregg, the scene with the Ouija board was started by Jody.
+Later she runs out screaming after the séance gets a little out of hand.
+The scene was changed for the movie in order to emphasize how much Claire thinks she is losing her mind.

 When Michelle Pfeiffer lies stunned on the floor and the murderer leans over her face, the camera seemingly cranes down underneath the floor to look directly up at her face.
 The effect was created by using a glass floor.
 The solid floor at the start of the shot is drawn in by computer.
 A glass floor is also used when she drops the keys later on.